yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container.markdown

 # Trigger Receive Operation

-When configuring the polling event container to perform its receive operation, and event actions under a transaction, a transaction is started and commited for each unsuccessful receive operation, which results in a higher load on the space.
+When configuring the polling event container to perform its receive operation, and event actions under a transaction, a transaction is started and committed for each unsuccessful receive operation, which results in a higher load on the space.
 The polling event container allows pluggable logic to be used in order to decide if the actual receive operation should be performed or not.
 This logic, called the trigger receive operation, is performed outside the receive transaction boundaries.
 The following interface is provided for custom implementation of this logic:

 {% highlight csharp %}
 public interface ITriggerOperationHandler<TData>